Software Development Analytics in Practice: A Systematic Literature Review: Document the Review

 One publication, [S13], combines three study types: Exploratory Case Study, Quasi-Experiment and a Survey.
 Having two types of empirical studies presented, we find [S31] and [S23] which combine a Exploratory Case Study and a Survey.
 Having a Quasi-Experiment and a Survey we have [S6] and [S24].
 The remaining publications have only one empirical study type given.
 Study Types found and the plot of their distribution per Year is shown on Figure \ref{chapter2-14.pdf}.

-\plot{chapter2-14.pdf}[Frequencies of Study Types per Year][12][H][trim=1cm 1cm 1cm 1cm]
+\plot{chapter2-14.pdf}[Frequencies of Study Types per Year][8][H][trim=1cm 1cm 1cm 1cm]

-No Controlled Experiment, Meta-Analysis, Experience Report or Discussion had quality to reach the final stage of this SLR.
-Particularly for the Controlled Experiment studies absence, its worth elaborate that a controlled experiment is one in which all factors are held constant except for one: the independent variable.
+No Meta-Analysis, Experience Report or Discussion had quality to reach the final stage of this SLR.
+Particularly for the Controlled Experiment studies reduced presence, its worth elaborate that a controlled experiment is one in which all factors are held constant except for one: the independent variable.
 It is common to compare a control group against an experimental group where all factors are identical between the two groups except for the factor being tested.
-This approach has the advantage that is easier to eliminate uncertainty about the significance of the results, however, it also has a considerable drawback: the effort needed to design and execute such experiments.
+This approach has the advantage that is easier to eliminate uncertainty about the significance of the results, however, it also has a considerable drawback - the effort needed to design and execute such experiments which may explain partially why there is only one study present in our final list.

 We believe that sufficient conditions needed to conduct such experiments are not yet being met in software development organizations.
 Experiments where treatments are applied to some factors in order to later evaluate the outcomes are almost non-existent in real live scenarios.
 This may reveal that, due to revenue generation pressure, costs control and/or time restrictions, organizations are not willing to spend time and resources to test and experiment novel approaches on analytics even when they promise potential benefits.